 What to remove entirely:

-Think of this audit as clearing the conversion path.
-Just like you would remove distractions from a landing page, you remove anything from your profile that does not serve the person you are about to reach out to.
+Think of this audit as clearing the conversion path: remove anything that does not serve the person you are about to reach out to.

 Write a headline that builds trust, not suspicion